nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### `DESCRIPTION`

 * The description of a deadline, event or todo.
-* The `DESCRIPTION` parameter is not used elsewhere.
+* Description should only contain alphanumeric characters and spaces  and it should not be blank.

 ##### `EMAIL`